juliopezua/session-6/README.md

 ###Creating the Recipe Details Component

-Create a `recipe-detail` directory in app.
+Create a `recipe-detail` directory in the app folder.

-Create stubs for recipe details in a new `recipe-detail` directory:
+Create stubs for recipe details in the new `recipe-detail` directory:

 `recipe-detail/recipe-detail.module.js`: